rasikasrimal/MadiCare_MAD/medicare/lib/text_buttons/readme.md

 These reusable widgets help maintain a clean and organized codebase, improve code reusability, and ensure a consistent user experience throughout your Flutter application.

-This format should display code snippets properly within your `readme.md` file on GitHub.